NoRedInk/elm_sprockets/README.md

+# This package is no longer maintained!
+## Reach out to mike@noredink.com if you would like to take over maintenance

 This works with Rails 3.2

 This requires some piping together with npm & elm-make that we haven't quite figured out